danawoodman/goplay/composition/README.md

   *Person
 }

-// The attaches a method `ProperName` onto the `Woman` struct, but does not
+// This attaches a method `ProperName` onto the `Woman` struct, but does not
 // override the method in the `Person` struct.
 Instead, you have access to
 // the original `Person` struct and can call it's properties and methods. func (w *Woman) ProperName() string {